 Construction Permitting

-Permit applications, which include plans and specifications, are submitted for review and compliance with state construction standards.
+Construction permit applications are submitted for review and compliance with State construction standards.
 Construction permits are issued once the engineering report, plans, specifications, and supporting documents meet the minimum construction standards.

 DEQ's Review Process for Construction Permit Applications